+Tube Ref No. Description Where Used Part No. 95 2-4-C with Teflon Propeller shaft 92-802859Q1

-- 2. Lubricate the following with Quicksilver or Mercury Precision Lubricants Anti-corrosion Grease or 2-4-C with Teflon. - Propeller Shaft refer to Propeller Replacement for removal and installation of the propeller.
+Propeller Shaft - refer to Propeller Replacement for removal and installation of the propeller.
 Coat the entire propeller shaft with lubricant to prevent the propeller hub from corroding and seizing to the shaft.

-- 3. Lubricate the following with Quicksilver of Mercury Precision Lubricants 2-4-C with Teflon or Special Lubricant 101. - Alternator Belt Tensioner Pivot Shaft Lubricate through fitting.
+Lubricate the following with Quicksilver of Mercury Precision Lubricants 2-4-C with Teflon or Special Lubricant 101.